 Broadband spectral investigations of magnetar bursts

-Magnetars are neutron stars whose variety of energetic emission mechanisms are thought to be governed by the decay of their extremely strong magnetic fields (B ⇠1014G) .
-Studies on radiative magnetar behaviour promise insight into emission mechanisms in highly magnetized regions as well as the formation, evolution and structure of neutron stars.
-In this thesis, we present our broadband (2-250 keV) spectral analysis of 42, 125 and 221 bursts from magnetar sources SGR J1550-5418, SGR 1900+14 and SGR 1806-20, respectively, detected with the Rossi X-ray Timing Explorer (RXTE) mission.
-We find that two blackbody functions (BB+BB), sum of two modified blackbody functions (LB+LB), sum of blackbody and powerlaw functions (BB+PO) and a power law with a high energy exponential cut-off (COMPT) all provide acceptable fits at similar levels.
-We report that when a c2 comparison test is employed, 258 out of 388 bursts examined provided better fit statistics (lower c2 within 0.05 significance) when fitted with the COMPT while 28 were better fitted with a sum of two blackbody functions.
-We performed numerical simulations to further constrain the best fitting model for each burst spectrum, and found that 69 out of 102 burst spectra with well-constrained parameters are significantly better described by the Comptonized model.
-We also found that 66 out of 102 these burst spectra are better described with LB+LB, which is employed in X-ray spectral modeling for the first time here, than BB+BB and BB+PO.
-We also show a significant correlation between burst emission area and blackbody temperatures when BB+BB fits are employed.
-We expand on the physical interpretation of these models and discuss our results in the framework of strongly magnetized neutron star case.
+We present our broadband (2-250 keV) time-averaged spectral analysis of 388 bursts from SGR J1550-5418, SGR 1900+14, and SGR 1806-20 detected with the Rossi X-ray Timing Explorer (RXTE) here and as a database in a companion web-catalog.
+We find that two blackbody functions (BB+BB), the sum of two modified blackbody functions (LB+LB), the sum of a blackbody function and a power-law function (BB+PO), and a power law with a high-energy exponential cutoff (COMPT) all provide acceptable fits at similar levels.
+We performed numerical simulations to constrain the best fitting model for each burst spectrum and found that 67.6% of burst spectra with well-constrained parameters are better described by the Comptonized model.
+We also found that 64.7% of these burst spectra are better described with the LB+LB model, which is employed in the spectral analysis of a soft gamma repeater (SGR) for the first time here, than with the BB+BB and BB+PO models.
+We found a significant positive lower bound trend on photon index, suggesting a decreasing upper bound on hardness, with respect to total flux and fluence.
+We compare this result with bursts observed from SGR and AXP (anomalous X-ray pulsar) sources and suggest that the relationship is a distinctive characteristic between the two.
+We confirm a significant anticorrelation between burst emission area and blackbody temperature, and find that it varies between the hot and cool blackbody temperatures differently than previously discussed.
+We expand on the interpretation of our results in the framework of a strongly magnetized neutron star.

 Repository Staff Only: item control page